 3. NOT HAVING A SOCIAL MEDIA STRATEGY

-I got better with promoting my blog after a few trials and errors but I was still pretty lost on how to fully take advantage of social media.
-I didn’t really have any form of a strategy.
+I got better at promoting my blog after a few trials and errors but I was still pretty lost on how to fully take advantage of social media.
+I didn’t really have any form of strategy.

 My only “strategy” was to post on my socials as soon as my new blog post went live to tell people about it, then once again two days later as a reminder.
 After that, I never shared the post again.